The Secrets Of Sebum Production Revealed

 But, let’s back up a minute.
-What makes scalp and hair oily, anyway?
+What makes a scalp and hair oily, anyway?

 There is a substance that is naturally secreted by glands located all over out body.
 Those glands are called sebaceous glands, and what they produce is a waxy, oily secretion called sebum.
 Sebum is our body’s natural oil.
-It protects the skin from unwanted intruders (bacteria, fungus), and helps regulate the intake of water through the skin.
-It also helps to keep our skin moisturized and hydrated, ultimately preventing it from drying out and becoming flaky and irritable.
+It protects the skin from unwanted intruders (bacteria, fungus) and helps regulate the intake of water through the skin.
+It also helps to keep our skin moisturized and hydrated.
+This ultimately prevents our skin from drying out and becoming flaky and irritable.

-Sebum oil is comprised of a combination of glycerides, free fatty acids wax esters and squalenes and is not affected by the food we consume as the oil is created in a specific biological process that is unique to any other process in our body.
-Generally, sebum production is affected by hormones in our body known as androgen’s (sex hormones) and testosterone is thought to increase sebum production, while estrogen helps to decrease sebum production.
+Sebum oil is comprised of a combination of glycerides, free fatty acids, wax esters, and squalenes.
+It is not affected by the food we consume, as the oil is created in a specific biological process that is unique to any other process in our body.
+Generally, sebum production is affected by hormones in our body known as androgen’s (sex hormones).
+Testosterone is thought to increase sebum production, while estrogen helps to decrease sebum production.
 Sebum is a wonderful thing.
 However, like everything else is life, there is such an idea as having too much of a good thing.

 Sebum is a unique substance.
-Its waxy, oily composition aids in the production of ear wax, and it changes with age, sex, hormonal issues, diet, and other factors.
+Its waxy, oily composition actually aids in the production of ear wax.
+Sebum changes with age, sex, hormonal issues, diet, and other factors.
 For instance, during puberty, hormones cause the levels of sebum to spiral out of control, which leads to spots and pimples of all kinds.
 Women who are pregnant, menstruating, nursing, or going through menopause are likely to see drastic changes in sebum production and secretion.

-Why is my Skin Producing So Much Sebum Oil?
+Why Is My Skin Producing So Much Sebum?

-If you’re struggling with an over oily complexion and would like to know why that may be – then I recommend that you keep reading because these are the most likely causes for the issue.
+Are you struggling with an over-oily complexion and want to know why that may be?
+Then I recommend that you keep reading, because these are the most likely causes of the issue.

 Firstly, you’re probably dehydrated.
-It may sound strange that having less moisture leads to an oily complexion, but when your body is running low on hydration, it works to produce it’s own in the form of sebum oil.
-This usually appears on your face, but can affect the oil levels of your entire body – so it’s important to ensure that you get enough water over the course of the day, 1.5 liters to be exact.
+It may sound strange that having less moisture leads to an oily complexion.
+But when your body is running low on hydration, it works to produce its own in the form of sebum oil.
+This usually appears on your face, but it can affect the oil levels of your entire body.
+So it’s important to ensure that you get enough water over the course of the day- 1.5 liters, to be exact.

-Finally, if you’re someone who tends to use a lot of powder on your skin, you could be worsening the oil issue, rather than controlling it.
+Finally, if you’re someone who tends to use a lot of powder on your skin, you could be worsening the oil issue rather than controlling it.
 Powder works to literally suck the moisture out of your skin, and yet again, this will cause your skin to produce more oil as a means of balancing itself out.
-Once the oil gets trap under a layer of powder, it wreaks havoc on your pores and complexion by forming a cakey layer that leads to inflamed pores and causes acne.
-So if you suffer from oily skin, try and avoid using powders as often as possible to help keep your skin balanced.
+Once the oil gets trapped under a layer of powder, it wreaks havoc on your pores and complexion by forming a cakey coating that leads to inflamed pores and causes acne.
+So if you suffer from oily skin, try to avoid using powders as often as possible to help keep your skin balanced.

 — Bee Green Magazine (@beegreenmag) October 16, 2017

-Dry skin can also be directly related to your diet – so it’s important that you pay close attention to the type of foods that you eat if you’re trying to stop your skin from drying out.
-A high calorie diet has been shown to decrease the skins natural sebum secretion rate so it’s important to avoid these and rather focus on getting more carbohydrates in your meals.
-Carbohydrates have been shown to increase sebum production and eating whole grain foods like brown rice, brown pasta and pulses are a great way to stimulate your skin’s natural sebum production.
+Dry skin can also be directly related to your diet.
+So it’s important that you pay close attention to the type of foods that you eat if you’re trying to stop your skin from drying out.
+A high-calorie diet has been shown to decrease the skin’s natural sebum secretion rate.
+Therefore, it’s important to avoid these and rather focus on getting more carbohydrates in your meals.
+Carbohydrates have been shown to increase sebum production, and eating whole grain foods like brown rice, brown pasta, and pulses are a great way to stimulate your skin’s natural sebum production.

-You will also need to increase your omega-3 and omega-6 fatty acids intake as well as your linoleic acid intake as these are crucial to affecting your skin’s natural oil production.
-To do this, be sure to eat lots of cold water fish such as sardines and mackerel as well as flax and chia seeds as they’re loaded with all of the above.
-You can also use the cold-processed oils of these seeds as well as omega supplements to help balance out your bodies natural oil levels and ultimately allow your skin to moisturize itself as need be.
+You will also need to increase your omega-3 and omega-6 fatty acids intake as well as your linoleic acid intake, as these are crucial to affecting your skin’s natural oil production.
+To do this, be sure to eat lots of cold-water fish such as sardines and mackerel, as well as flax and chia seeds.
+You can also use the cold-processed oils of these seeds as well as omega supplements to help balance out your body’s natural oil levels and ultimately allow your skin to moisturize itself as need be.

 Too Much Sebum Oil

-If you’re suffering from an over oily skin type, it’s well worth the while to ensure that you’re drinking enough water as staying hydrated is key to maintaining a well-balanced skin type.
-It will also help to flush out toxins from your body which means that you’ll have a clearer complexion overall.
+If you’re suffering from an over-oily skin type, it’s well worth the while to ensure that you’re drinking enough water since staying hydrated is key to maintaining a well-balanced skin type.
+It will also help to flush out toxins from your body, which means that you’ll have a clearer complexion overall.

-I would also recommend cutting out any chemical and alcohol-based cleansing products from your daily beauty routine as they tend to strip the oil from the surface of your skin which in turn, causes your skin to produce more oil as a means of countering this effect.
+I would also recommend cutting out any chemical and alcohol-based cleansing products from your daily beauty routine.
+They tend to strip the oil from the surface of your skin, which in turn causes your skin to produce more oil as a means of countering this effect.

-I would recommend using lavender oil as a natural toner and blending almond oil, honey and a pinch of sugar and water together to make a gentle, natural yet effective exfoliator.
+I would suggest using lavender oil as a natural toner.
+You can blend almond oil, honey, and a pinch of sugar and water together to make a gentle, natural, and effective exfoliator.
 This will help you to control the excess sebum oil on your skin whilst actively preventing the spread of bacteria that leads to inflammation and ultimately the formation of pimples/acne.
-It’s also imperative that you avoid using thick foundations or too much powder on your skin as this will cause your skin to become cakey and also helps to trap bacteria in your pores, worsening the signs of inflammation and acne.
+It’s also imperative that you avoid using thick foundations or too much powder on your skin, as this will cause your skin to become cakey.
+It also helps to trap bacteria in your pores, worsening the signs of inflammation and acne.

 Too Little Sebum Oil

-If your skin is feeling dry, itchy or irritable, you’re most likely running low on sebum oil which means you’re also probably running low on water.
+If your skin is feeling dry, itchy or irritable, you’re most likely running low on sebum oil- which means you’re also probably running low on water.
 If you have a normal to dry skin type, unlike oilier skin types, when you’re running low on moisture your skin will simply dry up.
-So be sure to get your recommended daily dose of water (1.5-2 liters) as it will make a big difference in terms of your complexion and relieve dry skin.
+So be sure to get your recommended daily dose of water (1.5-2 liters).
+It will make a big difference in terms of your complexion, and it will relieve dry skin.

-I’d recommend using lavender or tea tree oil as a natural toner and using a facial scrub that is as free of chemicals like parabens as possible.
-Ideally, a DIY recipe would work best such as blending tea tree oil with a little honey and sugar to create a potent antibacterial, all-natural exfoliator.
-However, even when using an all natural alternative, it’s better to only exfoliate a maximum of twice a week in order to give your skin time to balance itself out.
+I’d recommend using lavender or tea tree oil as a natural toner.
+Use a facial scrub that is as free of chemicals like parabens as possible.
+Ideally, a DIY recipe would work best, such as blending tea tree oil with a little honey and sugar to create a potent antibacterial, all-natural exfoliator.
+However, even when using an all-natural alternative, it’s better to only exfoliate a maximum of twice a week in order to give your skin time to balance itself out.

 It’s also important that you monitor your diet.
 Try to cut out as many calories as possible and stick to a whole grain, whole and raw food carb-based diet instead.
-Include lots of olive oil in your diet, eat cold water fish like mackerel and sardines often to up your omega-3 and omega-6 intake and eat as many avocados, almonds, walnuts, broccoli, sweet potatoes, apricots and carrots as possible.
-These are rich in carotenoids which help to increase cell growth and stimulate sebum oil production as well as giving you a more balanced and well-rounded complexion in general.
+Include lots of olive oil in your diet, eat cold-water fish like mackerel and sardines often to up your omega-3 and omega-6 intake, and eat as many avocados, almonds, walnuts, broccoli, sweet potatoes, apricots and carrots as possible.
+These are rich in carotenoids, which help to increase cell growth and stimulate sebum oil production.
+They also give you a more balanced and well-rounded complexion in general.